Get Started

 Start by updating the apiConfig

-object in the pages/api/search.js
+object in the app/api/search/route.ts

 file to add the type